allesklar/tkh_illustrations/README.md

 ## Usage

-The section is located at:
+The main section is located at:

     $ /illustrations

+The optional header graphics section is at:

+		$ /headers

 ... and it should work out of the box